bakame-php/aide/src/Enum/README.md

 behind the scene the method makes use of the `JavaScriptConverter` class.
 The class enables returning a more fine-tuned representation that suite your constraints better.

-Because there are two (2) ways to create an Enum like structure in Javascript, the class provides two (2) methods to allow the conversion.
+Because there are two (2) ways to create an Enum like structure in JavaScript, the class provides two (2) methods to allow the conversion.

-In both cases, the conversion is configurable via wither methods to control the formatting and the Javascript structure properties.
+In both cases, the conversion is configurable via wither methods to control the formatting and the JavaScript structure properties.

 #### Backed Enum